argoproj-labs/argocd-vault-plugin/docs/config.md

 type: Opaque
 ```
 You can use it like this: `argocd-vault-plugin generate /some/path -s vault-configuration`.

+By default, the secret is assumed to be in the `argocd` namespace.
+However, the namespace containing the secret can be provided by using the format `<namespace>:<name>`

 <b>Note</b>: this requires the `argocd-repo-server` to have a service account token mounted in the standard location.

 ##### Configuration File